WiktoriaKalisz/MyShop/README.md

 ## Run

-Go to https://mystorewk.myshopify.com and enter the password: **mystore-demo**
+Go to https://mystorewk.myshopify.com and enter the password: **demo**

 ## Preview